Priyam-me/BalakMC-Tebex-Headless-store/README.md

 # Minecraft Tebex Store

-A beautiful, modern Minecraft store built with the Tebex Headless API featuring an iOS-inspired glassy dark theme with lime green accents.
+A beautiful Minecraft store built with the Tebex Headless API, featuring a dark theme inspired by professional Minecraft stores with glowing effects and a stunning background.

 ## Features

-- 🎨 **iOS-Inspired Design** - Frosted glass effects with backdrop blur
+- 🎨 **Professional Design** - Inspired by top Minecraft stores like mcfleet.net
-- 🌙 **Dark Theme** - Professional dark mode with lime green highlights
+- 🌙 **Dark Theme** - Beautiful dark mode with lime green accents and glowing effects
+- 🖼️ **Custom Background** - Minecraft-themed background with overlay
-- 🛒 **Shopping Cart** - Seamless cart experience with Tebex.js checkout
+- 🛒 **Shopping Cart** - Seamless cart experience with Tebex.js embedded checkout
+- 💳 **Secure Payments** - Powered by Tebex payment processing
 - 📱 **Responsive** - Works perfectly on all devices
 - ⚡ **Fast & Modern** - Built with Vite for optimal performance